Advocate or Activist?

 However, it is one thing to open a political window, but quite another to mobilize elected officials and business leaders to step through it.
 This distinction is important, because much effective climate advocacy takes place in business and government settings where the nitty gritty of policy development comes to the fore.
 This is where deep understanding of issues – the studious, considered and politically savvy approach of the advocate – becomes particularly valuable.
 And the policy arena is one where ideas from across the political spectrum are entertained.
 Some of the advocacy groups advocating non-progressive positions include the Citizens’ Climate Lobby, which tailors its messaging to a bipartisan audience, and Conservatives for Responsible Stewardship and RepublicEn, who target conservatives.
 These organizations accept the basic principle that global warming is happening and humans are responsible, and advocate for market-based approaches to the problem.
 They may be good landing places for some alarmed Americans who feel uncomfortable joining progressive climate organizations.

 Activists and advocates have little choice but to work together, because powerful institutionalized resistance from fossil fuel companies and their allies in Congress drives opposition to every meaningful initiative.
 Progressives are to be applauded for their willingness to compromise on many aspects of their agenda, allowing passage of the Inflation Reduction Act this summer – the single most far-reaching climate legislation that the US has ever enacted.
 With this bill, the US can plausibly claim to have reestablished leadership of the international climate movement, and to have laid at least a fair part of the groundwork needed to meet healthy climate targets.
-Much future work to build on these gains and fully express the potential of the bill will take place at the state and local level.
+Much future work to build on these gains and fully express the potential of the bill must now take place at the state and local levels.
 For these efforts we can use as many healthy climate advocates as we can get.